nuages-clouds/Oracles/README.md

 ---------------------------

-* Build an Oracle
+Build an Oracle to get price
-* Integrate to IPFS
+and volume of a particular stock.
+Write/Read values to the blockchain.

 ----------------------------